jaalto/project--shell-script-performance-and-portability/README.md

   nothing that can replace the speed of `perl` unless you go even lower-level languages like
   `C`.
-But then again, we assume that you know how to choose your tools.
+But then again, we assume that you know how to choose your tools in those cases.

 ```
     cmd | awk '{...}'